 Master of Education; PGCE/PCET; BSc (Hons)

-Wendy is a part time PhD researcher at the University of South Wales Newport, examining tolerance and ethno-cultural empathy in the classroom in the context of multicultural societies.
+Wendy is a PhD researcher at the University of South Wales Newport, examining tolerance and ethno-cultural empathy in the classroom in the context of multicultural societies.
 She is also Module Leader for Academic Skills and Project Research for the BA in Youth and Community Work, and Citizens and Communities for the BA in Public Services.
 Wendy has also supervised dissertations in social policy.
 Wendy works as a Research Assistant/Evaluation Officer for South East Wales Regional Equality Council, previously for the Family Skills project on alleviating poverty through education, in conjunction with the University of South Wales, as well as exploratory research with Roma families in Newport.
 She is currently assisting with the evaluation of the Women’s Advocacy project.
 Wendy has taught part time as a Visiting Lecturer at the University of South Wales since 2012, and has extensive previous experience teaching adult learners within a community learning setting.

 Module Leader for Research Methods for the BA in Youth and Community Work

 Supervising dissertations in social policy

 Visiting lecturer for UHOVI: Introducing Sociology; Psychology of Crime; Preparing for HE